djs75/gcp_cloud/README.md

 <H2>Google Cloud Patterns</H2>

+More to come, plus I need to work on my markdown

 This repo is a collection of Google Cloud artifacts that have been gathered to develop knowledge management [Google Reference Architure Center](https://cloud.google.com/architecture)